Bishop Elementary - Spanish Immersion

 Why Choose Bishop?

-Bishop Elementary is home to both the Spanish Immersion and the Lincoln Multi-Age programs.
-Through both of these programs, Bishop offers a unique learning experience unlike other elementary and charter schools in the area.
+Bishop Elementary is home to the Spanish Immersion programs and offers a unique learning experience unlike other elementary and charter schools in the area.

 In addition to their regular studies, students attend daily “specials” classes for further enrichment including: Physical Education, Music, Art, Technology, and Media Arts.

-The Bishop Multi-Age program delivers the State of Michigan Common Core State Academic Standards using the HighScope learning methodology.
+The Bishop program delivers the State of Michigan Common Core State Academic Standards.

 Why Choose Spanish?